 CSA D-2 appears to be the most efficient governance option to provide localized funding for drainage infrastructure.
+It is recommended that the County look at updating the 1979 Drainage Plan to potentially evaluate funding options.

 CSA L-100 Countywide Street Lighting